Frequently Asked Questions

 - Lastly, go to the Class Schedule and pick out the classes you need based on FAQ number 7 and register.

-- Please note when you register you only reserve your seat.
-You need to pay the bill
+- Please note that when you register you only reserve your seat.
+You need to pay your

 5. Are there any pretests to enter the Automotive Service Technology program?

 Yes.
 All students need to take a reading test unless the student has accomplished one of the following:

 - Completed 12 semester hours of college credit with a C average.

 - Taken the ACT test with a composite score of 20.
 Proof must be provided.